 Let me know if you make them, won’t you?!

-Interestingly, having tried them both fried and baked, I surprised myself with this recipe and prefer them baked.
-They almost taste like little chickpea cakes baked- something magical seems to happen when you bake and the method sweetens them up some how.
+Interestingly, having tried them both fried and baked, I surprised myself with this recipe and preferred them baked.
+They almost taste like little chickpea cakes baked- something magical seems to happen when you bake them, and the method sweetens them up some how.
 Try it!